Hadoxt nask: In the extant Avesta

 Although not being related to the content described in the Denkard, the Hadoxt nask 1 and Hadoxt nask 2 fragments are considered to have formed the first three fragards of the Hadoxt nask.
 Hadoxt 1 is a commentary on the Ashem Vohu manthra and may have originally been the first chapter.
 Hadoxt 2 provides a discussion of the fate of the soul after death.
 The Hadoxt fragments have been edited by West and Haug in 1872 as an appendix to the Book of Arda Viraf.
 A more recent edition was provided by Piras with a translation into Italian.

 Based on the description given in the Denkard and the Rivayats, different authors have tried to identify other surviving Avestan texts which may have belonged to the Hadoxt nask.
 The so called Fshusho manthra (Y. 58) was considered, e.g., by James Darmesteter to be a part of the nask.
 Karl Friedrich Geldner, however, exlcuded it but considered the Srosh Yasht (Yt.
 11) and the Afrinagan i Gasanoar (A. 3) to be part of the nask.
+Also, Jivanji Jamshedji Modi referred to Yasna 56 as “Srosh Hadokht”, without providing any discussion or textual analysis regarding its possible relationship with the Hadokht Nask.